Upper Bounds For Families Without Weak Delta-Systems: Abstract

 \section{Abstract}

 For $k\geq3$, a collection of $k$ sets is said to form a \emph{weak $\Delta$-system} if the intersection of any two sets from the collection has the same size.
-Erd\H{o}s and Szemer\'{e}di \cite{ErdosSzemeredi1978UpperBoundsForSunflowerFreeSets} asked about the size of the largest family $\mathcal{F}$ of subsets of $\{1,\dots,n\}$ that does not contain a weak $\Delta$-system.
-In this note we improve upon the best upper bound from \cite{NaslundSawin2017Sunflower}, and show that
+Erd\H{o}s and Szemer\'{e}di asked about the size of the largest family $\mathcal{F}$ of subsets of $\{1,\dots,n\}$ that does not contain a weak $\Delta$-system.
+In this note we improve upon the best upper bound due to the author and Sawin, and show that

 where $\Theta(C)$ is the capset capacity.
 In particular, this shows that